Near-optimal coherent state discrimination via continuously labelled non-Gaussian measurements

 The three families of classical orthogonal polynomials, Hermite, Laguerre, and Jacobi, are in general not unitarily related (owing to the fact that they are orthogonal on different spaces) \cite{Szego:1975aa}, this implies the lack of existence of a unitary quantum operator which would connect the coefficients of different $\ket{\psi}$ which are given by different families of orthogonal polynomials.
 Quantum measurements based on Laguerre and Jacobi polynomials are thus not unitarily equivalent to homodyne detection.

 We plot the performance of the Legendre states in Fig.~\ref{highenergy}.
-We find a substantial improvement over homodyne detection, and, moreover, of all the receivers we consider in this paper we found the second-largest improvement in the high-energy limit.
-In the energy region around $2.2<\abs{\alpha}^2<2.7$ the Legendre polynomial states surpass the coherent state rotations and approach the Kennedy receiver limit.
-Beyond this region the performance deteriorates.
+We find a substantial improvement over homodyne detection, and among all the receivers considered in this paper, the Legendre-state-based receiver yields the second-largest improvement in the high-energy limit.
+In the energy range $2.2 < \abs{\alpha}^2 < 2.7$, the Legendre polynomial states outperform the coherent state rotations and approach the performance of the Kennedy receiver.
+Beyond this range, however, their performance deteriorates.
 For more details on using orthogonal polynomials to construct POVMs, we direct the reader to App.~\ref{PolyApp}.

 At first glance, these measurements appear to be purely mathematical constructs.
 However, there are established results on mode shaping for two-dimensional spatial profiles of light beams \cite{Morizur:2010aa,RevModPhys.92.035005}.
 In particular, it is known that any input spatial mode can be converted into any desired output mode using reflections and phase plates.
 How these results extend to our setting is not immediately clear, as we are concerned with the discrimination of two single-mode coherent states.
 Nevertheless, the techniques developed in this area of the literature may offer a pathway to implementing measurements such as those in Eq.~\eqref{JacPOVM}.
 Moreover, such measurements may prove useful in a variety of quantum information tasks beyond state discrimination.